Updated March 27, 2019

 Fortunately, the bacteria that cause meningococcal disease are much harder to spread than the virus that causes the flu.
 The bacteria are not spread by casual contact, such as being in the same classroom as someone who is sick, sharing a bus with an infected person, or by simply breathing the air where a person with meningococcal disease has been.

 The bacteria also cannot live outside of the body for very long.
 There is no evidence that says you are at risk of catching the infection by touching surfaces like doorknobs, keyboards, or exercise equipment that someone who is sick touched.
 Sharing facilities like a cafeteria, gym, bus, or classroom also does not put someone at increased risk of infection.
-However, hand washing and covering your cough or sneeze are good hygiene practices to follow.
+However, hand washing and covering your cough or sneeze with a tissue or your sleeve are good hygiene practices to follow and help prevent the spread of infection.

 Early diagnosis and treatment is important because meningococcal disease can be deadly within hours or days of getting sick.
 It can also lead to severe disabilities, such as loss of limbs.